 The Charge 2 has been superseded by the Charge 4 which offers a very similar feature set, maybe you’ll be able to find a 2 or 3 with a discount.

 Even though I hate open floor plans, it’s almost impossible to do consulting work and not encounter them on a regular basis.
 The added noise doesn’t just make it hard to concentrate, but the lack of small break-out rooms often also makes it hard to have a good phone conversation or join a conference call.

-After my previous headset suffered a fatal cable problem, I switched to an USB powered active noise cancelling (ANC) headset with a long cable.
+After my previous headset suffered a fatal cable problem, I switched to an USB-powered active noise canceling (ANC) headset with a long cable.
 One less device to charge, but still some room to move.
-While I love the freedom of a Bluetooth powered headset on a charging stand, that’s not something I want to carry around all day in my backpack.
+While I love the freedom of a Bluetooth-powered headset on a charging stand, that’s not something I want to carry around all day in my backpack.

 After trying a few headsets, I ended up with these Plantronics.
 The crisp sound allows me to hear other participants of a conference call and the high-quality mic.
 I love the dedicated Mute button on the cable, it will mute/un-mute the mic regardless of which application has focus.
 The noise cancellation works two ways, it works in the earpieces to cancel noise and it works on the microphone to prevent noise from your end to spill over into a conference call.